Last Updated: May 2026

 Pine Hollow Campground

-They are located about 10 miles south of Bennington, Vermont.
-There is a spring fed pond that is stocked with trout.
-Tall pine trees surround the property.
-The packed gravel pads are surrounded by grass.
-Pedestal power and water pressure were great.
-Cable was a little grainy, but watchable.
-Wifi was very good.
-Download speed of 15 Mbps and upload of 8 Mbps.
-Good enough to stream Netflix.
-Verizon signal was one bar at best, often it was 3g.
-There was a pair of Canadian Geese with babies that would visit the pond.
+Located about 10 miles south of Bennington, Pine Hollow has a spring-fed pond stocked with trout, surrounded by tall pines.
+The packed gravel pads sit on grass.
+Pedestal power and water pressure were excellent.
+Cable was a little grainy but watchable.
+Wifi was genuinely good — 15 Mbps down, 8 Mbps up, more than enough for Netflix.
+Verizon was one bar or 3G at best.
+A pair of Canadian geese with goslings had taken up residence at the pond and visited regularly.

 Covered Bridges

-Vermont has an incredible number of covered bridges.
-Its fun looking for them.
-Because of poor Verizon signal it’s difficult to use Maps.
-Therefore, old school compass and a map.
-A covered bridge is a timber truss bridge with a roof and siding.
-The purpose of the covered bridge is to protect the wooden structure from the weather.
-Because of rain and snow, an uncovered wooden bridge only had a lifespan of 10 to 15 years.
-The ones we saw are still in use, single lane, and painted red.
+Vermont has a remarkable number of covered bridges and hunting for them makes for a perfect afternoon.
+With poor Verizon signal, we resorted to old school navigation — compass and a paper map.
+A covered bridge is a timber truss bridge with a roof and enclosed sides.
+The purpose is simply to protect the wooden structure from weather: an uncovered wooden bridge had a lifespan of only 10 to 15 years; a covered one could last over a century.
+The ones we visited are still in active use, single lane, and painted red.

 Henry Covered Bridge

 The original Henry Covered Bridge was built in 1840.
-The bridge is supported by Town lattice trusses, a design patented in 1820 by a Connecticut architect.
-There was a succession of water powered mills next to the bridge.
-The last was a grist mill operated in the 1920’s by Bertine Henry, one of the descendants of the Irish-born William Henry.
-The latest revision was in 1989 by the State of Vermont.
+It uses a Town lattice truss design, patented in 1820 by Connecticut architect Ithiel Town.
+A succession of water-powered mills operated beside the bridge over the years — the last was a grist mill run in the 1920s by Bertine Henry, a descendant of the Irish-born William Henry who originally settled the land.
+The bridge was most recently rebuilt in 1989 by the State of Vermont.

 Paper Mill Village Bridge

-There was a natural waterfall at this location.
-Dams were created in 1784 and 1889 to provide power to various industries including a paper mill until about 1958.
-This was one of Vermonts first paper mills and may have been the source for the paper to write Vermont’s constitution in 1791.
-Work is underway to convert the dam to a hydroelectric power plant which could produce enough electicity for 240 homes in the area.
+A natural waterfall runs beneath this bridge.
+Dams were built in 1784 and 1889 to harness the water power for various industries, including a paper mill that operated until about 1958.
+This may have been one of Vermont’s first paper mills — and possibly the source of the paper used to write Vermont’s constitution in 1791.
+At the time of our visit, work was underway to convert the dam to a small hydroelectric plant capable of generating enough electricity for 240 homes.

 Silk Covered Bridge